Sorority Boys: Plot

-Adam learns that Jimmy, his personal KOK pledge and the MC (Master of Ceremonies) of the upcoming slave auction, has moved into his old room.
+Adam learns that Jimmy, his personal KOK pledge and the MC (Master of Ceremonies), has moved into his old room.
 He decides to dress as Adina and seduce Jimmy so he can get the tape.
 He plans to give Jimmy a roofie pill to make him fall asleep.
-However, Jimmy, thinking Adam is a woman he can sell to the highest bidder, slips him a roofie as well (so he can lock her in the basement and abuse her until the auction) and both pass out.
+However, Jimmy, thinking Adam is a woman, slips him a roofie as well and both pass out.
 Adam wakes up the next day to find that he has been added to the Wall of Shame, like every other Sorority girl on campus.
 Dave as "Daisy" becomes acquainted with Leah, and even attended class with her, back as Dave.